 Su Ryden is the majority deputy whip and is serving her third term as the state representative for House District 36 in Aurora.
-She is chairwoman of the State, Veterans & Military Affairs Committee and a member of the Business, Labor, Economic & Workforce Development Committee.
+She is chairwoman of the State, Veterans & Military Affairs Committee and a member of the Health, Insurance, & Environment Committee.
 She has previously sat on the Judiciary and the Agriculture, Livestock & Natural Resources committees.

 Rep. Ryden has sponsored legislation focused on small businesses, education and the military.
 During the 2013 session she co-authored a bill extending hiring preferences to the spouses of disabled veterans, allowing these veterans to accrue the benefits of this program even though they are unable to work due to a service-related disability.
 She was also prime sponsor of bipartisan legislation to fund the statewide network of Procurement Technical Assistance Centers, which helps Colorado businesses navigate the procurement process for federal and state contracts